ChesterWOV-DPY/pyspl/docs/source/index.rst

 .. note::

    This project is still under development.
-Some SPL functions have not been implemented yet, such as input, stacks, and character names.
+Some SPL functions have not been implemented yet, such as input and stacks.

 For starters, please go to :doc:`quickstart`.